 Single Weave

-Single weave cotton is used on most entry-level Gis.
-In addition, it is less expensive and shrinks less than other weave fabrics.
+Single weave cotton is used on most entry-level GIs.
+In addition, it is less expensive and shrinks less than other woven fabrics.

-As a jiu-jitsu beginner, this weave style is an excellent way to get started without investing too much money.
+As a jiu-jitsu beginner, this weave style is an excellent way to start without investing too much money.

 A single weave is a fantastic material that is often overlooked.
 The material is lightweight and highly comfortable to wear during workouts.
-Furthermore, this gi weave may be preferable if you live in a warm climate.
+Furthermore, this gi weave may be preferable in a warm climate.

 Examples of single weave BJJ Gi